 Swearwords as one of local wisdom things that must be preserved and researched to enrich knowledge in education and social life.
-Sambeka and Sekeh (2019, p.
-869) in Sibarani define the local wisdom is the community's wisdom or local genius deriving from the lofty value of cultural tradition in order to manage the community's social order or social life.
+Sambeka and Sekeh (2019) define the local wisdom is the community's wisdom or local genius deriving from the lofty value of cultural tradition in order to manage the community's social order or social life.
 It is also interrelated to linguistics research.
-Therefore, linguistic field work is about working on a language in a culturally, socially and ethically appropriate ways in a context where the language is being used (Lestari and Rahmawati, p.
-739).
-Weichart (2014, p.61) calls 'cultural stuff' that often fills those categories of and identities with past and present persons, places and events with meanings and that makes people feel their identity, belonging and difference.
+Therefore, linguistic field work is about working on a language in a culturally, socially and ethically appropriate ways in a context where the language is being used (Lestari & Dwita, 2018).
+Weichart (2014) calls 'cultural stuff' that often fills those categories of and identities with past and present persons, places and events with meanings and that makes people feel their identity, belonging and difference.

-Wijana (2006, p.
-125) revealed that the forms of swearwords are the language instrument needed by speakers to express displeasure and react to various phenomena which cause such a terrible feeling.
-Curse is a form of language used by the community to express anger (Agustina, 2007, p.
-81).

 Mongondow language is the Filipino family language used by the Mongondow Tribe in North Sulawesi, which was originally the Mongondow language used by the inhabitants of Bolaang Mongondow Kingdom.
-Olii, et al (2018, p.
-850) say that Mongondow language is classified as an agglutinative language in which there is a vocabulary benefit system those functions to state Kala (Tense), Aspect, and Moda (Capital), also for Nominalization or Verbalization and determine the Role of Grammatics from the Nominal marked Absolutive.
+Olii, Rombepajung, and Hampp (2018) say that Mongondow language is classified as an agglutinative language in which there is a vocabulary benefit system those functions to state Kala (Tense), Aspect, and Moda (Capital), also for Nominalization or Verbalization and determine the Role of Grammatics from the Nominal marked Absolutive.
 It can be said that the grammar is "very Filipino".
 However, at present with many Mongondow speakers adopting Manado Malay, Mongondow grammar has been quite influenced by Malay grammar.
 The regional language is as cultural wealth that has to be taught, as well as knowledge of meaning of swearwords.
-Mewengkang, et.
-Al (2018, p.
-475) examine some schools in Bolaang Mongondow that have applied in their teaching and learning process local languages introduction, especially Mongondow Language to keep their culture which taught in Local Subjects.
+Mewengkang et al. (2019) examine some schools in Bolaang Mongondow that have applied in their teaching and learning process local language's introduction, especially Mongondow Language to keep their culture which taught in Local Subjects.
 The Mongondow language has several forms of swearwords which can be used by speakers according to the context.
 The curse used by a mother for her child will certainly different from the curse of an older sister towards her younger brother.
 Likewise, curses are used by older people.
 Curses can be determined by level of education and gender, for example, when someone is in anger situation, annoyance, offense, that person may use word dimbulo 'which means devil or iyut which means male genitals as in the sentence:

-1) /dimbulo' iko, luway iko ko naa/

-'you are devil, get out of here'
+/dimbulo' iko, luway iko ko naa/ 'you are devil, get out of here'

-2) /iyut iko/ 'you are genital'
+/iyut iko/ 'you are genital'

-3) /pongag iko/ 'you are genital' In the first sentence, curse dimbulo 'devil' can be used by anyone to others when they are anger or annoyance situation.
+/pongag iko/ 'you are genital'

+In the first sentence, curse dimbulo 'devil' can be used by anyone to others when they are anger or annoyance situation.
 Second sentence, swearword /iyut/ can only be used to man.
 Third sentence, curses / pongag / is used to woman.
 It indicates clearly that the use of the Mongondow swear words depends on whom and under what circumstances it is used.
 The swearwords in Mongondow language needs to be studied in more advanced way due to the fact that study on this subject had never been studied before.
 Based on the background above, this study is conducted and titled as the use of swearwords in Mongondow Language.